Salah856/AWS_WhitePapers_Summary/ML_Best_Practices_Healthcare.md

 Similarly, data integrity can also be affected by problems related to IT infrastructure.

-Therefore, to support a culture of quality and operational excellence, it is
+Therefore, to support a culture of quality and operational excellence, it is important to qualify your underlying platform and then maintain it under a state of control.